alipali737/pen-test-docs/Tools/Gobuster.md

 ```

 ## Summary
-Gobuster is a web enumeration tool that supports a number of features (dir, dns, forced browsing etc).
+Gobuster is a web enumeration tool that supports a number of features (dir, dns, virtual host discovery, forced browsing etc).
 Written in Go, it is much faster than many of the previous generation tools for this purpose.

 ## Installation
 ```